chrisbuckleycode/cloud-devops/1.terraform/aws/vpc-public-private-example/README.md

 Creates:
 - VPC
 - IGW
-- For each azone: a public subnet (with NAT gateway), a private subnet
+- For each AZ: a public subnet (with NAT gateway), a private subnet
+- routes
+- n.b.
+NO security groups

 Configure variable `subnet_depth` to specify desired number of public/private subnet pairs.